Mpachauri/Stock-Market-Performance-Analysis/README.md

 # Stock-Market-Performance-Analysis
-k Market Performance Analysis | Python, Pandas, Yahoo Finance, Matplotlib
+Stock Market Performance Analysis | Python, Pandas, Yahoo Finance, Matplotlib
 • Developed a script that analyzes stock performance using historical stock price data.
 • Calculated movements, averages and volatility for companies in the S&P 500 using Python, Pandas and the Yahoo Finance API.